tokio-rs/website/content/blog/tokio-0-1.md

 **Tokio is primarily intended as a foundation for other libraries**, in particular for high performance protocol implementations.
 Over time, we expect Tokio to grow a rich middleware ecosystem and ultimately to support various web and application frameworks.
-[Hyper], for example, has been growing Tokio integration, and there's a [growing list] of other protocol implementations as well.
+[Hyper], for example, has been adding Tokio integration, and there's a [growing list] of other protocol implementations as well.

 [Hyper]: http://hyper.rs/
 [growing list]: ../../going-deeper/third-party/